MarkBuffalo/zoombo/README.md

 ### How many meetings can it crack?

-- I've purposely not included any threading or optimization, but you can crack as many links as you can dump into `meetings.txt`
+- I've purposely not included any threading or optimization, but you can crack as many links as you can dump into `meetings.txt`.
+That means if you've got 20 links, run it and go afk.

 # Installaton